IRF-U Space Plasma Physics

 - Walter Puccio, senior research engineer -- electronics

-- Farid Shiva, research engineer -- electronics design and
+- Farid Shiva, engineer -- electronics design and manufacturing

 (see also our student projects page):